The 33 Best Austin Restaurants (2024 Edition)

 1. Lutie’s Garden Restaurant

-Best for an upscale date night
+Best for: a splurge-y date night

 While there are plenty of beautiful restaurants in Austin (and Lutie’s certainly is a showstopper with the dozens of plants hanging from the ceiling!), that’s not why it’s on this list.
 Lutie’s Garden Restaurant, despite the simple, casual name, is an impressive culinary player in the Austin dining scene.